 In a separate objection to Thomas, Dawkins argues that these traditional attributes are mutually incompatible.
 “If God is omniscient, he must already know how he is going to intervene to change the course of history using his omnipotence.
 But that means he can’t change his mind about his intervention, which means he is not omnipotent” (Delusion, 101).
 In Dawkins’ view, the idea of God is like a square circle or a triangle with four sides—contradictory and therefore absurd and impossible.
 If God is unchanging, he cannot change his mind.
 But if God cannot do something (such as change his mind), God cannot be all-powerful.

 For Thomas, God is both all powerful and unchanging, and these attributes do not contradict one another.
-(See “Why God Can’t Change His Mind,” page 14.)
+(See “Why God Can’t Change His Mind,” below.)
 Dawkins mistakenly assumes that both omniscience and omnipotence would be at work in time.
 For Thomas, God doesn’t “already” know how he is “going to” intervene.
 God is eternally intervening and is eternally knowing his intervention at all points in history.
 Dawkins misunderstands the nature of an eternal God outside of time, which is unsurprising since The God Delusion provides no evidence that its author read anything other than a single article from Thomas, and clearly not the later articles in which Thomas addresses the question of God’s eternity and God’s relationship to creatures in time.

 Dawkins may be an excellent scientist.
 He fails badly, however, as a philosopher.
 It is not just that he misunderstands and provides fallacious critiques of Thomas’s five ways.
 It is not just that there is no evidence in The God Delusion that he understands or is even aware of prominent contemporary philosophers of religion who argue in favor of God’s existence.
 The worst part is that he is ignorant of his own ignorance.
 He appears closed to wonder about the deepest questions in life, questions that the empirical method of science cannot answer.
 Dawkins oversteps his scientific knowledge in the delusion that such training makes him competent to judge dogmatically the deepest philosophical and religious questions.